Labradoodle Colors, Sizes & More – Generations Explained

-As first generation hybrids, these dogs have the added health benefits associated to Hybrid Vigor.
-This is a phenomenon in animal breeding referring to the first cross between two unrelated purebred lines is healthier and grows better than either parent line.
+As first-generation hybrids, these dogs have the added health benefits associated with Hybrid Vigor.
+It’s a phenomenon in breeding when referring to the first cross-between two unrelated purebreds lines that are healthier and grow better than either parent line.

 - Coat Maintenance: Low care

-- Coat Description: Coat grows to about 2-3 inches in length and requires occasional combing.
-Coats are often hair coats, and others can have wavy or curly coats.
+- Coat Description: The coat type grows between 2-3 inches in length and requires occasional combing.
+Coats are often hair coats; others can have wavy or curly coats.

 - Shedding: light to non-shed

-- Allergy Friendliness: usually successful in families with mild allergies.
+- Allergy Friendly and successful in families with mild allergies.
 The backcross Doodle can help when a family has moderate to severe allergies.

-F1b results when you take the above referenced F1 Labradoodle and breed with a Standard poodle.
-Since the F1 dogs do shed and have a course wiry type coat, the poodle is bred with the F1 Labradoodle to “correct the coat”.
-The F1b generation can favor more of a poodle type coat with the wavy/curly fleece and sometimes wool coats but still retains the unique Labradoodle look.
+F1b results when you take the above-referenced F1 Labradoodle and breed it with a Standard poodle.
+Since the F1 dogs shed and have a wiry course coat, the Poodle is coupled with the F1 Labradoodle to “correct the coat.”
+The F1b generation can favour a poodle-type with a wavy to curly fleece coat.

-Many F1b’s have thick, soft hair that is wavy to curly.
-They’re often frosted or highlighted in color.
-Their size often varies between 55-65lbs.
-They do not shed* and are the closest it comes to being a “hypo allergenic” dog.
-They’re highly intelligent and friendly.
-They’re often used as seeing-eye dogs and service dogs because of their incredible intelligence and their size and strength.
-F1b’s are the most sought after generation.
+Many F1b Labradoodles have soft hair that is wavy to curly.
+They’re often frosted or highlighted in colour.
+Their size usually varies between 45-65lbs and are the closest to being a “hypoallergenic” dog.
+Labradoodles are intelligent and friendly and will help customers with disabilities, such as seeing eye dogs and service dogs, because of their intelligence, size, and strength.
+F1b’s are the most sought-after generational Labradoodle.

-The F1B generation is still close enough in the breeding tree to benefit from hybrid vigor.
-With each successive generation vigour is lost.
+The F1B generation Labradoodles are close to the breeding tree and benefit from hybrid vigour with each generation.

 - Coat Maintenance: moderate to high care

-- Coat Description: Coat continues to grow in length and requires combing and occasional grooming.
-It is usually thicker and curlier than a first generation Labradoodle with a wavy or curly coat.
+- Coat Description: As the coat grows in length, it requires combing and grooming as it is usually thicker and curlier than the first-generation Labradoodle with a wavy or curly Fleece coat.

 - Shedding: no shed

-- Allergy Friendliness: Back cross Labradoodles are recommended for families with moderate to severe allergies.
+- Allergy Friendliness: Back cross Labradoodles are perfect for families with moderate to severe allergies.

-A second generation backcross pup (F2B) is the result of a Labradoodle (F1) bred to a Labradoodle backcross (F1b).
-Although three generations in the making, F2b’s are technically second generation dogs.
-These Labradoodles are most often non-shedding and allergy friendly.
-This is also the first generation of the multi-generation Labradoodles.
+A second-generation backcross puppy F2B results from an F1 Labradoodle bred to an F1B Labradoodle backcross.
+Three generations, F2B’S are technically second-generation dogs.
+These Labradoodles are most often non-shedding and are allergy friendly.
+It is also the first generation of multigenerational Labradoodles

-- 1st generation pup – Labradoodle x Poodle – F1b
+- 1st generation puppy – Labradoodle – Poodle mix results in an F1B Pup.

-- 2nd generation pup – Labradoodle backcross x Labradoodle – F2B
+- 2nd generation pup – Labradoodle back cross – Labradoodle results in an F2B pup.

-Although there is less vigor in this generation than in the first, the second generation backcross still is close enough in the breeding tree to the original hybrid to still benefit from hybrid vigor.
-With each successive generation vigor is lost.
+There is less vigour with the F2B generation than the first.
+The second backcross is close to the breeding tree to original hybrids to benefit from hybrid vigour generations.
+With each successive generation, stamina is gone.

 - Coat Maintenance: moderate to high care

-- Coat Description: Coat continues to grow in length although similar in appearance to a first generation Labradoodle.
+- Coat Description: The coat continues and grows in length, similar in appearance to a first generations Labradoodle.
 Coats are wavy or curly.

-- Allergy Friendliness: recommended for families with moderate to severe allergies.
+- Allergy Friendly is for families with moderate to very severe allergies.

-F3 Generation Labradoodle: An F3 Labradoodle is a mating between a F2 and another F2 or higher gen dog (3rd Gen)
+F3 Generational Labradoodles: An F3 Labradoodle is a mating between an F2 and another F2 or higher generation dog (3rd Gen)

-Multigenerational Labradoodles or Multi-gen – When a Labradoodle is 3 or more generations in to the breed they are considered Multigenerational Labradoodles.
-This allows knowledgeable breeders to refine the personality, physical attributes, and coat types.
-The Multigenerational Labradoodles are usually allergy friendly and have a more desirable coat in texture and quality…
+Multi-generational: A Labradoodle that is three or more generations.
+They are considered Multi-generational Labradoodles.
+It allows knowledgeable breeders to refine their personalities, physical attributes, and coat types.
+The Multi-generational Labradoodle is allergy friendly and has a more desirable coat with texture and quality.

 Coat Maintenance: moderate to high care

-Coat Description: Coat continues to grow in length and requires combing and occasional grooming.
-It is thicker than a first generation Labradoodle and can have a curly, fleece or wavy coat type, which is the most desirable and saute after.
+Coat Description: The coat continues to grow in length and requires daily combing and occasional grooming.
+Its skin is thicker than first-generation and has a curly, fleece or wavy coat type, which is the most desirable and saute after.

-Allergy Friendliness: Multigenerational Labradoodles are recommended for families with moderate to severe allergies.
+Allergy Friendliness: Multi-generational Labradoodles are great for families with moderate to severe allergies.

-The Hair Coat: Anything from flat and straight to curls down the back and possibly wavy and minimally to profusely shedding, that is less likely to be allergy and asthma friendly.
+Hair Coat: Between flat or straight with curls down the back, beautiful wavy and minimally shedding, and less likely to cater to allergy and asthma friendly.

 Colors We Breed

-Have you ever wondered how Labradoodle coat colors are determined?
-They get their coat colors from their parent.
-Whatever coat color they end up with is the result of either a dominant or a recessive gene.
-Sound confusing?
-It’s not as complicated as it sounds because they get their coat color in much the same way as humans get their eye colors.
+Have you ever wondered how Labradoodle coat colours are determined?
+They get their coat colours from their parent.
+Whatever coat colour they end up with will result in either a dominant or a recessive gene coat.
+Sounds confusing?
+It is not complicated because they get their coat colour like humans get their eye colours.

-Hair coat may be Wavy, Curly, or straight, which can also determine the combing/brushing regimen.
 What type of brush should you use?
-All Doodle dogs, regardless of coat type, will benefit from a slicker brush.
-Best of all, it’s practically self-cleaning.
-Simply push a button, and hair trapped in the brush just falls out.
+All Labradoodle dogs will benefit from a slicker brush regardless of coat type.
+Best of all, it’s self-cleaning by Pushing a button, and hair trapped in the bush will pop out.

 FLEECE COAT GROOMING

-The fleece-coated Labradoodle may have a coat of normal fleece or micro fine fleece.
-It’s considered an asthma and allergy-friendly dog that should be combed/brushed thoroughly and regularly to keep it that way.
+The fleece-coated Labradoodle will have a coat of average fleece or micro-fine fleece.
+It’s considered asthma and an allergy-friendly dog that needs a brush thoroughly and regularly to keep it that way.

-The normal fleece should be brushed 2-3 times per week and trimmed a 3-4 times a year (possibly more depending on the desired look).
+The average fleece coat should be brushed 2-3 times a week and trimmed 3-4 times a year, depending on the desired look.

-The super-soft micro fine fleeced dog should be brushed regularly to prevent it from matting and to keep its asthma and allergy-friendly attributes.
-A coat that gets longer than 3 inches becomes more difficult to properly maintain.
+The super soft fleeced dog needs a brush that prevents matting and keeps asthma and allergy-friendly issues at bay.
+A coat that gets over 3 inches becomes more difficult to maintain properly.

 WOOL COAT GROOMING

-The wool coat comes in original wool and a cotton wool version.
-The original wool, which is soft like a lamb, needs to be brushed or combed thoroughly at least once a week and trimmed three or four times a year.
+A wool coat is like authentic fur, soft like a lamb, and must be brushed or combed thoroughly at least once a week and trimmed three or four times a year.

-The cotton wool coat has a softer texture than the original and is super dense.
-It’s the most successful in terms of being allergy friendly.
-It requires a thorough brushing at least once a week and a haircut four times a year.
+The cotton wool coat has a softer texture than the original and is super thick.
+It’s the most successful in being allergy friendly and requires brushing once a week and a haircut four times a year.

-You can bathe all Labradoodles as often as every week or as seldom as once every three months depending on how much time the dog spends outside.
+Labradoodles can have baths once a week or as needed.
+Bathing more often, depending on how much time the dog spends outside.

-Be sure to use a high-quality shampoo so their coat stays healthy.
+Be sure to use high-quality shampoo, so their coat stays healthy.
 I suggest an Oatmeal Shampoo and Conditioner.

 The hair-coated Labradoodle generally needs the most frequent bathing to avoid odors.

-- Our Standard Labradoodles reach maturity at approximately 21 to 24 inches in height for a Male and 21 to 23 inches in height for a Female, while both can range in weight from 50 to 70 pounds.
+- Our Standard Labradoodles reach maturity at approximately 21 to 23 inches in height and range between 50 to 70 pounds.

-- Our Medium Labradoodle will Mature at approximately 19 to 21 inches high for a male and 18 to 19 inches high for a female, with both weighing from 45 to 50 pounds.
+- Our Medium Labradoodle Mature at around 21 to 23 inches in height, weighing from 45 to 70 pounds.